Square Foot Gardening for Beginners: Maximize Your Small Space

 If you have more room, create two or more 4×4 beds for succession planting and rotating crops throughout the seasons.

-Essential Tools & Products (Affiliate Recommendations)
+Essential Tools & Products

 To make your square foot garden successful, consider these helpful tools: